Skip to main content

 What causes most head-on collisions on NC roads?

-The most common causes include crossing the center line on rural two-lane highways, wrong-way driving (often related to impairment or confusion), unsafe passing in no-passing zones, driver fatigue causing lane drift, distracted driving, and loss of control on curves.
-NC's extensive rural highway network makes the state particularly vulnerable to these crashes.
+The most common causes include crossing the center line on rural two-lane highways, wrong-way driving on interstates (often related to alcohol impairment), unsafe passing in no-passing zones, driver fatigue causing lane drift, distracted driving, and loss of control on curves.
+Nationally, more than 60% of wrong-way collisions involve impaired drivers.
+NC's extensive rural highway network and mountain roads make the state particularly vulnerable to these crashes.

 Can I be partially at fault in a head-on collision in NC?